Constructionreview

 The construction of the Lagos Green Line is expected to commence in December

 The development of the Lagos Green Line project is expected to boost the city’s connectivity which the state government seeks to improve.
-Other projects that are intended to improve Lagos connectivity include the Lagos Rail Project.
+The Lagos Green Line project is part of the Lagos Rail Project. which seeks to improve mobility in the city and reduce congestion.

 Reported on September 13, 2024